Software Engineering: A Modern Approach

 Communication with a remote client, by encapsulating protocols and communication details.
 These proxies, also referred to as stubs, facilitate remote communication.

 Allocating memory on demand for objects that consume a lot of memory.
 For instance, a class might need to use a high-resolution image.
-In this case, we can use a proxy to prevent the image from always being kept in the main memory.
+In this case, we can use a proxy to prevent the image from constantly being stored in the main memory.
 It is only loaded, possibly from disk, when certain methods are invoked.

 Controlling the access to a base object by multiple clients.
 For example, the clients might need to authenticate to execute specific operations on the base object.
 As a result, the base object’s class can focus on implementing only functional requirements.